 Implement (exponential) delays between verification retry requests with the same phone number.

-Offer alternative channels such as voice verification, not in the first instance but, for example, on the third verification attempt.
+Offer alternative channels such as voice verification, not in the first instance but, for example on the third verification attempt.

-Analyze IP and detect VPNs on your website.
+Analyse IP and detect VPNs on your website.

 Implement rate limits on the number of requests.
-For example, limit the number of requests per phone number/IP address over a set period on your website.
+For example, limit the number of requests per phone number/IP address over a set time period on your website.

 Set a limit to your monthly credit amount as outlined above.